godbout/kindaVim.docs/README.md

 ![bye bye caps lock](https://raw.githubusercontent.com/godbout/kindaVim.theapp/master/assets/did-you-know.png "haha")

 # ROADMAP
-* let non Vim moves pass through and go back to macOS (so that you can run your PH shortcut in Normal Mode)
 * add a plethora of missing Vim moves ([ask!](https://github.com/godbout/kindaVim.theapp/issues/new))
 * update all moves to support new global count system ([ask!](https://github.com/godbout/kindaVim.theapp/issues/new))
+* let non Vim moves pass through and go back to macOS (so that you can run your PH shortcut in Normal Mode)
+* better handling (than Apple) of Catalyst apps
 * better handling of Electron shit apps

 # KNOWN ISSUES